-What is an Electrophysiologist?
+What Is an Electrophysiologist?

 Electrophysiology is a subspecialty of cardiology, dealing in the diagnosis and treatment of heart rhythm disorders.
 This relatively newer specialty is not well known to many patients.
 Electrophysiologists are, in fact, cardiologists, however they have continued their studies with an additional two-year specialization fellowship in the electrical rhythms of the heart.
 In fact, you could liken an electrophysiologist to an electrician – monitoring the electrical signals of the heart and using specialized techniques and equipment to restore the heart to normal function.